-This summer, my family and I moved to our homestead.
-We were not able to get a garden into the rocky, wild ground, but somehow we’ve had a fantastic fall harvest and have started accumulating jars of dry goods from the plenty.
+The first summer my family and I moved to our homestead, we were not able to get a garden into the rocky, wild ground, but somehow we had a fantastic fall harvest and started accumulating jars of dry goods from the plenty.
 How was this possible?
 One surprising word… acorns.

 Acorns Have A History

 The idea of using acorns as an important part of the diet is nothing new or even really all that adventurous.
 It’s just something that has been largely forgotten, I think.

 When I first began seriously foraging, acorns became a huge focus for me.
 More than just a “trail-side nibble,” the acorn has been used as a staple food by several cultures, providing an easy to store, starchy basis to a diet.
 You can find acorns as an important part of the gastronomic lexicon of many different countries across the world, from Spain, to Italy, to North Africa, to Korea.
 There, you can find acorns roasted, pressed into acorn oil, brewed into acorn drinks, and even cooked into a tofu-like acorn “jelly.”